Thank you for purchasing my Gemology quilt pattern. Here are instructions on how to trim your 4-1/2″ x 12-1/2″ HRT units.

-First up, trim the long edges of the HRT unit so it is 4-1/2″ wide.
+First up, trim the long edges of the HRT unit so it’s 4-1/2″ wide.

-Take your ruler and start at one of the corners with a diagonal.
+Assuming perfect blocks: Take your ruler and start at one of the corners with a diagonal seam.
 Line up one edge of the ruler with the long edge of the HRT.
 Then slowly slide the ruler along the unit (keeping the ruler/block edge lined up) until you find the spot where the diagonal is exactly a quarter inch from the long edge.

-Once that spot is located, the part of the HRT extending past the top of the ruler can be trimmed off.
-Because the diagonal is now a quarter inch from both edges, when it is sewn together with another unit the diagonal will form a lovely point.
+The part of the HRT extending past the top of the ruler can be trimmed.
+Because the diagonal is a quarter inch from both edges, when it is sewn together with another unit the diagonal will form a lovely point.

-Before you trim the top off the opposite side you need to make sure your block is 12-1/2″ long when you have the diagonal matched up.
-See the block above – the diagonal is right under the 1/4″ crosshairs and the bottom of the unit is on the 12-1/2″ mark of the ruler.
+Before you trim the top off the opposite side you need to make sure your block will measure 12-1/2″ long when trimmed.
+See the block below – the diagonal is right under the 1/4″ crosshairs and the bottom of the unit is on the 12-1/2″ mark of the ruler.
 Perfect!

 This edge is also now trimmed:

-Troubleshooting: I recommend centring your block across the required 12-1/2″ of length so you can test both ends of the HRT before you trim.
-The block below has been centred in this way (just with the naked eye) – there is 12-1/2″ between the arrows and even amounts of “point” overhang each side.
+I recommend centering your block across the required 12-1/2″ of length so you can test both ends of the HRT before you trim.
+The block below has been centred on the cutting mat in this way (just with the naked eye) – there is 12-1/2″ between the arrows and even amounts of “point” overhang each side.

-The diagonal can now be quickly checked at each end and the block nudged up or down as required before the final trim is made.
+The diagonal can now be quickly checked at each end (with the 1/4″ crosshairs) and the block nudged up or down as required before the final trim is made.

 This trimming process is the same whether making left or right slanting HRTs.
 Here’s what it looks like for the HRTs facing the other direction: